DHI/terracotta/README.md

 [![Logo](docs/_figures/logo-banner.svg)](#)

-Terracotta is a pure Python tile server that runs as a WSGI app on a dedicated webserver or as a serverless app on AWS λ.
+Terracotta is a pure Python tile server that runs as a WSGI app on a dedicated webserver or as a serverless app on AWS Lambda.
 It is built on a modern Python 3.6 stack, powered by awesome open-source software such as [Flask](http://flask.pocoo.org), [Zappa](https://github.com/Miserlou/Zappa), and [Rasterio](https://github.com/mapbox/rasterio).